Our Whanau

 He rode his first bike at the age of 7 and fell in love with it.
 He has ridden his bike around different nations around the world; the best places to bike he said were Croatia and Albania.
 He has been learning a digital boost program with MSD to utilize the digital space to sell more products.

 He likes how compact of a city Wellington is and the accessibility to people of influence.
 One of his fond memories with Roadworn, is of when former Mayor Andy Foster would rub shoulders with the homeless, which he has not seen anywhere else in the world.
-He envisions expanding Road Worn to other cities like Whangarei and Christchurch.
+He envisions expanding Road Worn to other cities like Auckland and Christchurch

-His message to the buyer is “The number of lives we can touch are restricted by our number of sales.”
+His message to the buyer is “The number of lives we can touch is currently restricted by our number of sales.”

 Rosina.

 Born in Palmerston North, Rosina moved to Wellington to study arts when Massey moved its Media studies department to Wellington.
-Battling with dyslexia all her life, led her to leave University studies unfinished.
+Being diagnosed with dyslexia at 21 led her to leave University studies unfinished.

 The reason she works with Roadworn is that she loves working with her hands.
-Her dad was an electrician, and her great-grandfather made a plane at the back of his house.
-Family called it plane that flew out of the window.
+Her dad was an electrician, and her great-grandfather made a plane in the front room of his house, during the great depression.
+ZK- BMV

-One of the most consistent artists; not only does Rosina come up with innovative designs for the jewelry range but also turns up to Artisan crafts market to (wo)man the stall.
+One of the most consistent artists; not only does Rosina come up with innovative designs for the jewelry range but also runs various workshops & turns up to Artisan crafts market to (wo)man the stall.
 (She is a spectacular salesperson)

 Natasha.